18AdrianoH/Tute/README.md

 ## Notes As Of May 16, 2020
 I will simplify this process by making it a hard-coded port-forward and by additionally making it so that it only supports four players.

+The way the game works is the middle has three cards from left to right in three spots.
+Each player will have the max cards possible such that everyone has equal cards (note that this should be 12 for four players).
+A random suit is picked before each round.
+We will proceed for three games which each consists of many rounds.

+I also want it to be possible to put settings for some basic rule changes in a file that you can edit.